moolsbytheway/simple_mapbox_navigation/example/README.md

 # mapbox_navigation_example

-Demonstrates how to use the mapbox_navigation plugin.
+Demonstrates how to use the simple_mapbox_navigation plugin.

 ## Getting Started